02loveslollipop/PIARPIS_API/README.md

 This API is not intended to be used in production, it is only for testing purposes.

 As the API is intended to be used in a local network, it does not have any security measures, so it is not recommended to use it in a public network.

-To use the API you must execute also the MongoDB server and the [AI model](https://github.com/faendal/FoodRecomendationSystem).

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)